 Flank steak is a relatively inexpensive cut of meat that tastes great with a mere sprinkling of sea salt and freshly ground pepper and grills to medium-rare in a quick four minutes per side.
 I often use a spice rub similar to Montreal steak seasoning (the spice guy at our local market calls it “Quebec” seasoning, which I get a kick out of), but the brand name version tastes great too.

-The recipe is one that I like to call a framework.
+This recipe can be viewed as a framework.
 Vary it according to what you have on hand and what you like.
-Avocado is a delicious addition; black beans work well, too.
-Leftover fresh corn and snipped fresh herbs in the summer months kick it up an extra notch.
+Avocado is a deliciously satisfying addition; black beans work well, too.
+Leftover corn and snipped fresh herbs in the summer months similarly kick the flavor up an extra notch.

 - Leftover fresh corn or thawed frozen corn